 For the non-smooth artificial viscosity model the added artificial viscosity is constant in each element and discontinuous between the elements.
-The Euler system is augmented by an added laplacian term on right hand side of equation 9.1.
+The Euler system is augmented by an added Laplacian term on right hand side of equation 9.1 [35].
 The diffusivity of the system is controlled by a variable viscosity coefficient ε .
-The value of ε is dependent on ε_0 , which is the maximum viscosity that is dependent on the polynomial order (p), the mesh size (h) and the maximum wave speed and the local sensor value.
-Based on pre-defined sensor threshold values, the variable viscosity is set accordingly
+For consistency ε is proportional to the element size and inversely proportional to the polynomial order.
+Finally, from physical considerations ε needs to be proportional to the maximum characteristic speed of the problem.
+The final form of the artificial viscosity is where S is a sensor.